0x4248/cpp_template/README.md

 # Cpp Template
 [![CodeFactor](https://www.codefactor.io/repository/github/awesomelewis2007/cpp_template/badge)](https://www.codefactor.io/repository/github/awesomelewis2007/cpp_template)

 This is a template for C++ projects.
-It contains a make file and a C++ project structure.
+It contains a makefile and a C++ project structure.

 ALl this project does is print "Hello World!" to the console.